-Psychotherapies.
-Some form of psychological, behavioral, or sexual therapy may be recommended for certain patients.
+Psychotherapy.
+Some form of psychological, behavioral, or sexual therapy may be recommended for certain men.

 Lifestyle Changes.
 No matter what the treatment, a healthy lifestyle is important for restoring and maintaining erectile function.
 This includes a heart-healthy diet, regular exercise, and engaging in activities that help reduce stress.

-PDE5 inhibitor drugs are generally the first choice of treatment for erectile dysfunction.
+PDE5 inhibitor drugs are generally the first choice of treatment for ED.
 They are:

 PDE5 inhibitor drugs come in pill form and are taken by mouth.
 Vardenafil is available as a standard pill (Levitra) or as a quickly dissolving tablet (Staxyn).

 These drugs all work equally well.
-A doctor usually selects one of the brands based on the patient’s individual preference, ease of use, and cost of medication.
+A doctor usually selects one of the brands based on the person's individual preference, ease of use, and cost of medication.

 PDE5 inhibitors are a good choice for men of any age who are in good health and who do not have conditions that prevent taking them.